nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag.rst

   <!--
     The operation to open the window is controlled by the following attribute specifications. popupWindowName attribute: Window name of pop-up:
-                               Specified to the second parameter of the window.open function when opening a new window. popupOption attribute: Pop-up option information.
+                               Specified to the second argument of the window.open function when opening a new window. popupOption attribute: Pop-up option information.
-                           Specify to the third parameter of the window.open function when opening a new window.
+                           Specify to the third argument of the window.open function when opening a new window.
   -->
   <n:popupButton uri="/action/person/list"
                  popupWindowName="postalCodeSupport"